apache/nuttx-apps/examples/README.txt

   Configuration:

-    CONFIG_EXAMPLES_ALARM - Enable the RTC driver alarm test CONFIG_EXAMPLES_ALARM_PROGNAME - If CONFIG_BUILD_LOADABLE=y, then this is
-      the name of the program that will be used when the NSH ELF program is installed.
+    CONFIG_EXAMPLES_ALARM - Enable the RTC driver alarm test CONFIG_EXAMPLES_ALARM_PROGNAME - this isthe name of the program that will be used when the NSH ELF program is installed.
     CONFIG_EXAMPLES_ALARM_PRIORITY - Alarm daemon priority
     CONFIG_EXAMPLES_ALARM_STACKSIZE - Alarm daemon stack size